Reasons for the failure of British Caledonian: Licensing hurdles

-Significance for premium travel market

-The size of an airport's catchment area and its accessibility are of particular significance for the premium travel market.
-Back then, Heathrow's relative ease of access meant that it could attract a far greater number of travellers who were living or working in London than Gatwick.
-Moreover, Heathrow's larger catchment area meant that it was able to offer more frequent flights to a greater number of destinations with more conveniently timed connections.
-This, in turn, helped attract a greater number of business travellers who were the airlines' most profitable customers.
-It also meant that there were at least four to five business travellers in Heathrow's catchment area for every business traveller in Gatwick's catchment area.

-Competitive disadvantages at Gatwick

-This constituted a major competitive disadvantage BCal faced at Gatwick compared with other airlines that were based at Heathrow.
-It was further compounded by the fact that Gatwick had few connecting flights during the 1970s and early 1980s, as a result of the regulatory regime as well as the bilateral air services agreements the UK Government had negotiated with its overseas counterparts.
-(The former necessitated going through a costly and time-consuming process to gain a licence to operate a scheduled service.
-This involved lengthy hearings the CAA conducted for each route application where BA and other independent airlines, which felt the Government's policy of making BCal its "chosen instrument" of the private sector discriminated against them, objected to BCal's application and – in cases where there were several rival applications – against each other as well.
-The latter often had no scope for designating a second British scheduled airline in addition to the incumbent carrier.
-This meant that even in those cases where BCal had succeeded in securing licences to operate scheduled services on routes of its choice, it was prevented from using these licences if it involved an international service where there was no scope in the relevant bilateral agreement for the UK Government to designate it as the second UK flag carrier.)
+The overall regulatory regime during the 1970s and early 1980s necessitated going through a costly and time-consuming process to gain a licence to operate a scheduled service, further complicating BCal's attempts to rationalise and build its route system.
+This cumbersome process involved lengthy hearings that the CAA conducted for each route application where BA and other independent airlines – which felt the Government's policy of making BCal its "chosen instrument" of the private sector discriminated against them – objected to BCal's application and – in cases where there were several rival applications – against each other as well.
+There was often no scope for designating a second British scheduled airline in addition to the incumbent carrier.
+This meant that even in those cases where BCal had succeeded in securing licences to operate scheduled services on routes of its choice, it was prevented from using these licences if it involved an international service where there was no scope in the relevant bilateral agreement for the UK Government to designate BCal as the second UK flag carrier.

-Heathrow's dominance in interline traffic

-At the same time, Heathrow was the most important point in the world for interline traffic with more passengers changing flights there than at any other airport.
-Whatever connections there were at Gatwick were mostly provided by BCal itself, at great cost to the airline.
+Despite BCal being awarded several licenses to commence scheduled services on a number of high-profile long-haul routes with a good mix of business and leisure traffic, the Government made little or no attempt to assist the airline in obtaining reciprocal traffic rights from overseas governments that would have enabled it to use all of these licences.
+For instance, the CAA had awarded BCal licences to launch fully fledged scheduled services from London Gatwick to New York's John F. Kennedy Airport (JFK), Los Angeles, Boston, Houston, Atlanta, Toronto and Singapore during the 1972 "Cannonball" hearings.
+However, it took the UK Government four years to negotiate a new air services agreement with the US government that actually enabled BCal to make use of its Houston and Atlanta licences.
+Renegotiation of the then very restrictive UK–Canadian air treaty that could have permitted BCal to operate a scheduled service to Toronto took even longer.
+British Overseas Airways Corporation's resistance to opening the lucrative Far Eastern route to Singapore to home-grown competition by another British scheduled airline was so strong that BCal eventually only managed to obtain a renewable, three-months exempt charter permit, which entitled it to operate a small number of seat-only charter flights between Gatwick, Bahrain and Singapore.